-How To Make an Upcycled Headboard From a Wood Pallet
+How To Make a Rustic, Upcycled Headboard From a Wood Pallet

 - finish nailer with 1-1/4" 18-gauge finish nails